8.1. Concept of the Exam

 8.3.
 Format of the Exam

-The first qualifying examination is an oral exam two hours in length (followed by post-exam consultation with faculty of 20-30 minutes).
-Students will be examined in three fields of their choice.
-Each field will be represented by one faculty member affiliated with that field.
-Each field is addressed for 40 minutes during the exam.
-The type of questioning will vary between questions designed to elicit a brief response and those inviting a longer discussion; the proportion is to be left to each committee’s discretion, on the understanding that departmental policy mandates a combination of both for each field examiner.
-Fields will usually be examined sequentially, but the exam order should be decided between the student and the faculty examiner the student has designated as “Chair” of his or her exam.
+The First Qualifying Exam is an oral exam two hours in length, followed by a 20-30 minute post-exam consultation with the faculty examiners.
+Each of the three exam lists will be represented by one faculty member affiliated with that field; each field will be addressed individually, for approximately 40 minutes, during the exam.
+The type of questions will vary between those designed to elicit a brief response, and those inviting a longer discussion; this proportion is left to each committee’s discretion, on the understanding that departmental policy mandates a combination of both for each field examiner.
+Fields will usually be examined sequentially, but the exam order should be decided between the student and the faculty examiner they have asked to act as “chair” of their exam.

 8.4.
 Preparing for the Exam

-Candidates should be advised that the first qualifying examination is not simply the culmination of coursework but a separate challenge.
-Graduate seminars will help to prepare students for the exam by developing their literary sophistication and their detailed knowledge of particular subjects, but seminars alone are unlikely to provide the necessary amplitude of coverage; nor should the student choose seminars simply with coverage in mind.
-The process of independent reading for the first qualifying exam should be started as early as possible in a candidate’s career.
+Students should be advised that the First Qualifying Exam is not merely the culmination of coursework, but a separate challenge.
+Graduate seminars often help to prepare students for the exam by developing their detailed knowledge of particular subjects and texts, but seminars alone are unlikely to provide the amplitude of coverage necessary to pass the exam.

 Exam preparation should include:

-- Considerable exposure to critical theory and practice of the last decades (e.g., perusal of 20th Century Literary Criticism, ed.
-David Lodge; Contemporary Literary Criticism: Literary and Cultural Studies, 2nd edition, ed.
-Robert Con Davis and Ronald Schleifer) as well as to major critical developments within the student’s intended fields (e.g., perusal of Redrawing the Boundaries: The Transformation of English and American Literary Studies, ed.
+1. Study of all works in their chosen reading lists.
+Resources such as the Cambridge Companions and Norton Critical Editions will help with situating these works in their broader critical conversations.
+(Additional sources are 20th Century Literary Criticism, ed.
+David Lodge; Contemporary Literary Criticism: Literary and Cultural Studies, ed.
+Robert Con Davis and Ronald Schleifer; and Redrawing the Boundaries: The Transformation of English and American Literary Studies, ed.
 Stephen Greenblatt and Giles Gunn).

-- Frequent consultation of reference works (e.g., the latest editions of A Glossary of Literary Terms by M.H.
-Abrams, the Princeton Encyclopedia of Poetry and Poetics, and A Handbook of Literature by Holman, Thrall, and Hibbard).
+2. Frequent consultation of reference works for literary terms (e.g., the latest editions of A Glossary of Literary Terms by M.H.
+Abrams; The Princeton Encyclopedia of Poetry and Poetics; and/or A Handbook of Literature by Holman, Thrall, and Hibbard; a reliable electronic resource is Oxford Reference Online, available through the UCSB Library databases).

-- In addition to the above steps, many students in the past have found it useful to form reading groups among themselves.
+5. In addition to the above steps, many students in the past have found it useful to form reading groups with their peers.

 8.5.
 Evaluation of the Exam

-If a student is deemed to have failed the exam, he/she/they will have the opportunity to be re-examined on all or part of the material.
-This may, but need not, be delayed until the next exam period.
+If a student is deemed to have failed the exam, they will have the opportunity to be re-examined on all or part of the material.
+Depending on the committee’s deliberation and faculty availability, this re-examination generally happens the following fall quarter or the subsequent spring exam period.
 The full examining committee will be convened for the retake.